ReadShape/covers/README.md

 ### This is a fork
 This is a simple fork that uses npm instead of bun.
 The main cover component also accepts a className and style attributes now.

 I also removed Storybook and ESLint.
 This was mainly because i wasn't using them on my package, so i didn't want the extra dependencies.

 ### Installing
+I don't plan on publishing this to NPM because i removed a lot of stuff, and the original author did an awesome work and i believe there's credit to be given even when you have a MIT license.

+You can, however, install this using this repo url:
 `npm i this-repo-url`

 ### How this helps with it?